lblod/delta-consumer/README.md

 Please read further to find out more about the API of the hooks.

 ### Add the service to stack with delta context and custom behaviour (mapping and filtering through a reasoner service).

+> [!NOTE]
+> Consider using SPARQL mapping instead due to known issues with delete deletas.

 This is just one example where the delta context is necessary.
 The delta context is a way to provide extra information for custom triples-dispatching.